Ever heard the phrases "A house built on sand" and "By your fruits you will know them"?

-I run across some truly bizarre stuff, like Alpha/Beta, which has nothing to do with humans, yet some people have spun this nonsense into huge tangled webs that gets further and further away from reality the more complex they get.
+I run across some truly bizarre stuff in the Manosphere, like Alpha/Beta, which has nothing to do with humans, yet some people have spun this nonsense into huge tangled webs that gets further and further away from reality the more complex they get.

 And if you want to talk about primate Alphas, just remember they murder infants and are cannibals.

 The only time "Alphas" exist as "top dog" is in prison (zoos) and among tame, neotized dogs - human-bred dogs that never grow up and in some ways are always puppies.

 This is from the site io9 and was written by Lauren David.

 Why everything you know about wolf packs is wrong.

 "The alpha wolf is a figure that looms large in our imagination.
 The notion of a supreme pack leader who fought his way to dominance and reigns superior to the other wolves in his pack informs both our fiction and is how many people understand wolf behavior.
 But the alpha wolf doesn't exist—at least not in the wild.

 "Although the notions of 'alpha wolf' and 'alpha dog' seem thoroughly ingrained in our language, the idea of the alpha comes from Rudolph Schenkel, an animal behaviorist who, in 1947, published the then-groundbreaking paper 'Expressions Studies on Wolves.'
 During the 1930s and 1940s, Schenkel studied captive wolves in Switzerland's Zoo Basel, attempting to identify a 'sociology of the wolf.'

 "In his research, Schenkel identified two primary wolves in a pack: a male 'lead wolf' and a female 'bitch.'
 He described them as 'first in the pack group.'
 He also noted 'violent rivalries' between individual members of the packs: